Make Your Next Trip Extraordinary

 Don’t bother

 Renting a car.
 Driving is forbidden inside the villages, and most of them can’t even be reached by car (locals mostly use trains and ferries).
 The smartest way to get around is by train; distances between the villages are very short.
-You can buy a Cinque Terre Card, which allows unlimited train travel for one or two days, as well as access to the trekking paths.
+You can buy a Cinque Terre Card, which allows unlimited train travel for one or two days and access to the trekking paths.

 View of San Fruttuoso Bay in Liguria, Italy.